 Tip!
 Do you already know what programme you want to follow, but are you undecided about what university to go to?
 Then take part in one of our activities or events from our study choice calendar.

 - Chat, call or email our Study Information Centre

 - Meet our representatives at education fairs abroad.
-Perhaps, the University of Twente is visiting your country to introduce students with our educational programmes.
+Perhaps, the University of Twente is visiting your country to introduce students to our study programmes.

-- Visit our international Bachelor’s Open Day: A visit allows you to obtain preliminary information about what the programme of your choice entails, how the curriculum is structured, what specializations there are, for what jobs you will be trained and what your options are on the labour market.
+- Visit our Bachelor Open Day: a visit allows you to obtain preliminary information about what the programme of your choice entails, how the curriculum is structured, what specialisations there are, for what jobs you will be trained and what your options are on the labour market.
 In addition, you can taste the atmosphere at the University of Twente and its faculties so you get a better picture.

-Have you found Bachelor’s programmes that are suited to your interests and abilities?
-Then compare the programmes.
-Examine the different programmes and find out what university you really feel at home at.
-We recommend that you do this by:
+Have you become interested in one or more studies?
+Then compare the programmes at different universities.
+Examine the programmes and find out what university you really feel at home at.

 Have you performed various study orientation activities?
 Have you received sufficient information?
-Then determine which programme suits you best.
-And above all follow your own feelings; after all, it is ultimately your choice.
+Then determine which study suits you best.
+Above all, follow your own feelings; after all, it is your choice.